ND Country Fest getting underway; ND Sober Ride vouchers offered

-The four-day ND Country Fest gets underway Wednesday at the Morton County Fairgrounds in New Salem.
+The four-day ND Country Fest began Wednesday at the Morton County Fairgrounds in New Salem.

 Scheduled performers include LoCash, Chris Janson, Colt Ford, Blind Joe, Out of Line, Travis Tritt, Tracy Byrd, Jo Dee Messina, Julia Cole, Diamonds and Whiskey, Jon Pardi, Blackhawk, Shenandoah and Deana Carter.
 DJ DU is the main stage emcee.
 For more information including tickets, go to ndcountryfest.com.